Refugee Opportunity Index

 - Promote the tracking and measurement of policy reform over time.

 We received seed funding from USA for UNHCR for the Index and convened a panel of experts in Washington, D.C. to develop the analytical framework.
 We have completed the literature review, which draws on over 40 publicly available reports to identify factors relevant to enabling or accelerating the integration of refugees into host communities.
-These steps forward are part of the three-stage process we envisage to develop and deliver the ROI:

 The Index is built on 45 sub-indices targeting three broad policy and market segments: